diocorrea/diocorrea.github.io/_drafts/cqrs.md

 By using this approach there is a clear reduction on coupling, since the source of truth of `Article` entity doesn't know anymore who is using it and how is being used.
 Also, the single point of failure `SPOF` was removed, now if the writer part of the application is down, readers will not notice it, and the other way around as well.
 Depending on how we implement the topic, let's say if we use a `compacted kafka topic` we can always bring new applications to life and have the whole replication of the database available to them.

-A very important aspect of this approach is that now that we completely separated the concerns, we can have independent teams working on the different bounded contexts, without the need to interact constantly to each other.
+A very important aspect of this approach is that now that we completely separated the concerns, we can have independent teams working on the different `bounded contexts`, without the need to interact constantly to each other.
 This is often neglected as an advantage, but IMHO when a company is looking to scale productivity and paralyze work streams this is the way to go.

 > There ain't no such thing as a free lunch
 {: .prompt-warning }